xoxzo/blog.xoxzo.com/content/Tutorials/making-a-simple-playback-call-en.md

 ## Let's make that call! ##

-The url to make a simple playback call is `https://api.xoxzo.com/voice/simple/playbacks/`.
+The URL to make a simple playback call is `https://api.xoxzo.com/voice/simple/playbacks/`.
 So using CURL, the typical command to make a call would be:

 ```
 curl -u th3ApISiDt3xtTh4tyoUcoPied:Th3aUthT0k3nth4tY0uCopi3D \